TStefan0x/fast-portscanner/README.md

 # Advanced Network Port Scanner

 This is an educational project demonstrating a high-performance, multi-threaded network port scanner.
 It's designed for learning about network security concepts and practicing ethical hacking techniques in controlled environments.
+# I WILL NOT BE RESPOSIBLE FOR ANY DAMAGE DONE !!!!

 **Features**